Yevgeny Balitsky

-Born in Melitopol to a military family, Balitsky served in the Soviet Air Forces and Ukrainian Air Force before entering business, serving as head of a household appliance company in Melitopol.
-He entered politics as an independent member of the Zaporizhzhia Oblast Council before joining the Party of Regions in 2004.
-Balitsky served two terms as a People's Deputy of Ukraine, the first as a member of the Party of Regions and the second as a member of the Opposition Bloc.

-Following the 2022 Russian invasion of Ukraine, Balitsky began to collaborate with Russian authorities.
+Yevgeny Vitalyevich Balitsky (Евгений Витальевич Бали́цкий, Євген Віталійович Балицький; born 10 December 1969) is a Russian and former Ukrainian politician, entrepreneur and former army officer who is currently serving as the governor of Zaporozhye Oblast, one of the Russian-occupied territories of Ukraine, since 2022.

 Originally suspected to be de facto mayor of Melitopol by the Security Service of Ukraine, he was later appointed as Governor of Zaporizhzhia Oblast by Russian authorities on 9 May 2022, amidst the occupation of the southern parts of the oblast by the Russian military.

+Before that takeover, Balitsky served in the Soviet and Ukrainian Air Force from 1991 to 1995, before entering business, serving as head of a household appliance company in Melitopol.

+He entered politics in 1998 as an independent member of the Zaporizhzhia Oblast Council and joined the Party of Regions in 2004, and had served as a People's Deputy of Ukraine in the 7th and 8th convocations of the Verkhovna Rada from 2012 to 2019.

 Early life and career

 Yevhen Vitaliiovych Balitsky was born in Melitopol, then in the Ukrainian Soviet Socialist Republic of the Soviet Union, on 10 December 1969, to a family of military aviators.
 In 1987, he graduated from high school.
 In 1991, he graduated from Tambov Higher Military Aviation School as a lieutenant.
 For the next four years, he served in various aviation garrisons, and in 1995 was transferred to the reserves from Melitopol Regiment military transport aircraft with the rank of captain.

 From 1995 to 1997, he was the head of the OlZheKa company, which sold and repaired household appliances in Melitopol.
 In 1996, OlZheKa established the first FM radio station in Melitopol, called Southern Space.

-From 1997 to 2007, Balitsky was head of the Melitopol Brewery, and only in 2007 sold a controlling stake in this company.
-Since 2000, led Melitopol Avtogidroagregat, a tractor parts company.
+From 1997 to 2007, Balitsky was head of the Melitopol Brewery, and only in 2007 did he sell a controlling stake in this company.
+Since 2000, he led Melitopol Avtogidroagregat, a tractor parts company.
 As of 2012, he was deputy director for economics at Melitopol Avtogidroagregat.
 Both Melitopol Brewery and Avtogidroagregat achieved economic success under Balitsky's leadership.

 Regional politics

 From 1998 to 2002, Balitsky was a deputy of the Zaporizhzhia Oblast Council, as an independent.

+In March 2002, Balitsky was seen as a plausible candidate for mayor of Melitopol.

-In 2004, he joined the Party of Regions, and from 2010 to 2012 again served as a deputy of the Zaporizhzhia Oblast Council for this party.
-This time serving as a member of the Standing Committee on the Budget, as well as the Acting Director of the Department in the Ministry of Economy and European Integration.
+In 2004, he joined the Party of Regions, and from 2010 to 2012 he again served as a deputy of the Zaporizhzhia Oblast Council as a member of the party.
+This time, he served as a member of the Standing Committee on the Budget, as well as the Acting Department Director in the Ministry of Economy and European Integration.